joaopfonseca/ml-research/README.md

 This repository contains the software implementation of most algorithms used or developed in my research.
-The LaTeX and Python code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the paper's directory.
+The LaTeX and Python code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the [publications repo](github.com/joaopfonseca/publications).

-Additionally, contributions at the algorithm level are available in the package ``mlresearch``.
+Contributions at the algorithm level are available in the package ``mlresearch``.

 ## Installation